My "can't even" about the comments on my Facebook page went from figurative to literal.

 One of the double edged swords of a community this large is that there is often a "race" to be the first to make a clever quip with almost every post.
 No problem when they're funny, but sometimes people mistake clever and mean.
 If the timber of these quips seems always to be discouraging or elitist (or some other variant of shitty), you may eventually find MJ thirsts to revoke your commenting privileges.

 One of my admin powers as a page runner is to hide a comment so that only the person who made it and their friends can see it.
 I use this liberally when people are just being general jerkwads.
-You can cry your maudlin tears about free speech or whatever, but I make no bones about moderating the comments in my space.
-If you don't have the decorum to treat your unpaid host with a tiny bit of decency, he doesn't have to suffer giving you a platform.
+You can cry your maudlin tears about free speech or whatever, but I make no bones about moderating the comments in my own space.
+If you don't have the decorum to treat your unpaid host with a tiny bit of decency, he doesn't have to suffer giving you a platform by proxy.

 Please also see my Facebook FAQ if you have more questions.